 0:46-11:08: “Discovering the tools left by our fathers”

-The journey we all tend to go on after suddenly losing a parent is not only unique to each and every human born on this planet, but it tends to codify and amplify our future outlook on life itself.
-In essence, it can steer us down into an abyss of self-loathing and deep regret but also offers us the chance to recalibrate our priorities on what really matters.
+The journey we all face after suddenly losing a parent is not only unique to each and every human born on this planet, but it tends to codify and amplify our future outlook on life itself.
+In essence, it can steer us down an abyss of self-loathing and deep regret but also offers us the chance to recalibrate our priorities on what really matters.
 Although death is often talked about as being a part of life, it also gives us the rarest of opportunities to find solace in the places that were constructed by those who loved us most.
 In doing so, we not only honor their memory but also restore our faith in the face of lingering despair and perpetual grief.

 Dan Robson (@RobsonDan) is an author and sports writer who suffered the loss of a parent when he least expected it.
-As his childhood anxieties overwhelmed him in facing the reality that the person who fixed everything everyday was gone, he used any feelings of guilt or abandonment to learn how to use the very tools that his father left behind – literally.
+As his childhood anxieties overwhelmed him in facing the reality that the person who fixed everything everyday was gone, he used feelings of guilt or abandonment to learn how to deploy the very tools that his father left behind – literally.
 His upcoming book “Measuring Up: A Memoir of Fathers and Sons” is a powerful autobiography which chronicles the importance of learning to grow while keeping things together after the end of an era for a traditional, close-knit family.

 11:08-19:40: “When things are getting objectively worse”